 As expected, HTC has produced a smaller version of its latest flagship phone, the unfortunately named HTC One Mini 2.

-Most notably, HTC has replaced the One’s “UltraPixel” camera and “Duo” lens with a more conventional 13-megapixel shooter.
-That means the One Mini 2 won’t be as capable at low-light photography, and won’t offer the impressive bokeh effects made possible by the second lens.
-Also, the One Mini 2’s front panel uses plastic instead of aluminum—a clear step down from the One’s all-metal chassis.
+Most notably, HTC has replaced the One’s “Ultraxel” camera “Duo” lens with a more conventional 13-megapixel shooter.
+That means the One Mini 2 won’t be as capable at low-light photography, won’t offer the impressive bokeh effects made possible by the second lens. so, the One Mini 2’s front panel uses plastic instead of aluminum—a clear step down from the One’s all-metal chassis.

-What did HTC leave intact?
-The One Mini 2 still offers “BoomSound” front-facing speakers and some of the same software features from the One (M8), including the BlinkFeed news ticker and Zoe camera mode that simultaneously shoots 20 images and three seconds of video.
+at did HTC leave intact?
+The One Mini 2 still offers “BoomSound” front-facing speakers some of the same software features from the One (M8), including the BlinkFeed news ticker Zoe camera mode that simultaneously shoots 20 images three seconds of video.
 And like the One (M8), the One mini 2 includes a 5-megapixel front-facing camera.

-But given that HTC has stripped away some of the One’s best features for the smaller version, perhaps “One (M8) Lite” would have been a more appropriate name.
+But given that HTC has stripped away some of the One’s best features for the smaller version, perhaps “One (M8) te” would have been a more appropriate name.

 There’s no word on when the One Mini 2 will arrive stateside, if at all.
-HTC says it’ll ship to Europe, the Middle East, Africa and Asia regions in June.
+HTC says it’ll ship to Europe, the Middle East, Africa Asia regions in ne.